MicrosoftDocs/azure-stack-docs/AKS-Hybrid/supported-kubernetes-versions.md

 When AKS releases 1.18.\*, all the 1.15.\* versions are removed and go out of support in 30 days.

 > [!NOTE]
-> If customers are running an unsupported Kubernetes version, they are asked to upgrade when requesting support for the cluster.
-Clusters running unsupported Kubernetes releases are not covered by the [AKS hybrid support policies](./support-policies.md).
+> If you're running an unsupported Kubernetes version, you are asked to upgrade when requesting support for the cluster.
+Clusters running unsupported Kubernetes releases are not covered by the [AKS support policies](./support-policies.md).

 In addition to the above, AKS supports a maximum of two patch releases of a given minor version.
 So given the following supported versions: